+Course Title/Code 04B)

+Course Type Core

+L-T-P Structure 2-0-0

+Credits 2

-Course Title/Code Chemistry in Agriculture (CHS3 04B) Course Type Core L-T-P Structure 2-0-0 Credits 2 Course Objective Students would be able to learn basic know used in agriculture ledge of chemicals Course Outcomes (COs) Mapping CO1 Student will be able to explain the soil composition and its properties.
-Skill Development CO2 Students will be able to understand the application of fertilizer in agriculture.
-Skill Development CO3 Students will be able to understand the use of different types of pesticides, their characteristics and applications.
-Skill Development CO4 Students will be able to understand the preparation, properties and applications of plant growth promoters.
-Employability Prerequisites Basic knowledge of Chemistry
+Course ObjectiveStudents would be able to learn basic knowledge of chemical used in agriculture

+Course Outcomes (COs) Mapping

+CO1 Student will be able to explain the soil composition and its properties.
+Skill Development

+CO2 Students will be able to understand the application of fertilizer in agriculture.
+Skill Development

+CO3 Students will be able to understand the use of different types of pesticides, their characteristics and applications.
+Skill Development

+CO4 Students will be able to understand the preparation, properties and applications of plant growth promoters.
+Employability

+Prerequisites Basic knowledge of Chemistry